Gkkumar2/Growth-Analysis-on-online-learning-platform/README.md

 ---

 ## 📝 **Overview**
-This project analyzes the user behavior, conversion trends, and geographic distribution of visitors, free users, and paid users on an online learning platform.
-The analysis aims to uncover key insights and provide actionable recommendations to improve user acquisition, retention, and overall platform growth
+This project focuses on  analyzing user behavior, conversion trends, and geographic distribution of visitors, free users, and paid users on an online learning platform.
+The analysis aims to derive actionable insights that can drive strategies to enhance user acquisition, improve retention rates, and foster overall platform growth ensuring data driven decision making while having a sustainable development.

 ---
 ## 🔍 **Executive Summary**